Not just looking at you. Scrutinizing you, staring at your tattoos.

 And then there are those who have a look on their faces that I’ve begun to interpret as a 3 stage emotional journey of confusion, consideration and then appreciation (often with a hint of jealousy from a few of the guys).

 I get it: tattoos aren't for everyone –and that’s OK.
 We are all entitled to our opinion and personal choices.

-I’ve pondered this question often: What is it about my tattoos that concern you so?
+I’ve often thought about this question: What is it about my tattoos that concern you so?

 We don't stare at your un-inked skin wondering what made you so conservative in your approach to life.

-The only answer I’ve can settle on – a lack of understanding the reason and motivation behind it.
+The only answer I can settle on – not understanding the reason and motivation.

 Each piece of skin art means something to me.